jpquast/ggplate/README.md

 #>  $ Value: num [1:48] 1.14 0.46 0.72 0.17 NA NA NA NA 1.37 0.37 ...
 #>  $ well : chr [1:48] "A1" "A2" "A3" "A4" ...

-# Create a 48-well plot with adjusted legend limits
+# Create a 48-well plot with only the partial plate filled
 plate_plot(
   data = data_continuous_48_incomplete,
   position = well,